Laser-Assisted Frenectomies for Adults in Tamarac

 Many sounds in speech that necessitate tongue contact with your upper jaw can be very difficult to pronounce correctly if you have a tongue-tie.
 In English, this would include the sounds made by the letters S,Z,T,D,L and R. Tongue-tie has also been found to be a major factor in lisping.

 Speech pathologists often refer their clients to us for an evaluation of the lips and tongue, to see if there is any undue restriction.
-When it is established that the frenum is having a direct influence on speech, our doctors correct this using a simple and effective laser procedure.
+When it is established that the frenum is having a direct influence on speech, Dr. Levine corrects this using a simple and effective laser procedure.
 This has been beneficial for many patients who had speech difficulties.

 To make an appointment, call 954‑727‑8468 or click here to request an appointment online.